dffischer/medianumbers/stretch.md

 ## SYNOPSIS

-`strech` [`factor`] <`input`> [`output`]
+`strech` [_`options`_] <`input`>

 ## DESCRIPTION

-Invoking this command re-encodes the given input audio or video, speeding up or slowing down its playback by the given factor, saving the result to the given output file.
+Invoking this command re-encodes the given input audio or video, speeding up or slowing down its playback.

 ## OPTIONS

+  - `-h`:
+    Show a summary of the options.

+  - `-s` _factor_:
-The factor denotes the change in playback speed.
+    Multiply playback speed.
 A factor of 1 leaves the original unchanged, greater number speed up, smaller numbers slow down.
 The length of the result will respectively grow or shrink.
 To be precise, a factor of x will make everything x times as fast, yielding a track that is 1/x times as long as the input.

-If the factor is omitted, it defaults to *4/3*, speeding up by one third, reducing the length by 25 percent.
+    Valid factor values are floating point numbers or an integral fraction, always from the interval [0.5, 2].
+If it is omitted, it defaults to *4/3*, speeding up by one third, reducing the length by 25 percent.
 This should be a significant speed up just low enough that even quick speakers stay understandable.

+  - `-o` _output_:
+    Place the resulting video with the given file name.

-If no output file name is given, the name of the input file will be used, with the marker *.stretched* inserted just before the extension.
+    Without this option, the name of the input file will be used, with the marker *.stretched* inserted just before the extension.

 ## EXIT STATUS